Aryan4261/geocoding/README.md

 ## Geocoding Script

-### This script takes an address and return its latitude and longitude.This process is called geocoding
+### This script takes an address and return its latitude and longitude.
+This process is called geocoding

 #### I have used the locationiq website's geocoding api inorder to solve this problem.